uaineteine/Uaine.INI/README.md

 # IniParser

-A lightweight and simple to use INI parser written in c# for .NET core.
+A lightweight and simple to use INI parser written in C# for .NET standard.

 Capable of both read and write for modifing saved config.